Akselera Tech

 Table of Contents

-The average Google Ads account wastes $1,127.54 per month.
-That figure comes from a study of 15,000 accounts, not a blog post selling you a course.
+The average Google Ads account wastes $1,127.54 per month — a figure from a study of 15,000 accounts.
 Twenty-nine percent of those accounts generated zero conversions over a 90-day period.
 The money simply evaporated.
+But the businesses profiled here did something different.
+They treated Google Ads as a precision instrument, not a slot machine.

-These businesses span construction, healthcare, IT, cleaning, fitness, telecom, legal, car rental, transportation, manufacturing, B2B SaaS, and steel fabrication.
-The budgets range from $1,200 per month to enterprise-scale.
-The strategies range from basic negative keywords to AI-powered call tracking.
+I've worked with service businesses across construction, healthcare, IT, cleaning, fitness, telecom, legal, car rental, transportation, manufacturing, B2B SaaS, and steel fabrication.
+The 12 case studies below represent the range of what's possible.
+Budgets from $1,200/month to enterprise-scale.
+Strategies from basic negative keywords to AI-powered call tracking.
+Every case includes the business context, the specific challenge, the strategy, and the before-and-after numbers.

 Case Study 1: Construction Company (Florida) — Revenue Doubled

-Native American Tiki Palm Huts of Florida is a specialty construction company that builds custom tiki huts and palm thatch structures across the state.
-Before running Google Ads, the business relied on word-of-mouth referrals and seasonal demand cycles, which created unpredictable revenue patterns throughout the year.
+Native American Tiki Palm Huts of Florida builds custom tiki huts and palm thatch structures across the state.
+Before Google Ads, the business relied entirely on word-of-mouth referrals and seasonal demand cycles — creating unpredictable revenue patterns throughout the year.

 Revenue hovered between $20,000 and $30,000 per month with significant seasonal drops.
-Geographic reach was limited to the areas where the owner had existing relationships.
-The business needed consistent lead flow across Florida's many regional markets, not just the home territory.
+Geographic reach stopped at the boundaries of the owner's existing relationships.
+The business needed consistent lead flow across Florida's regional markets, not just the home territory.

 1. High-intent keyword targeting — Instead of bidding on broad terms like "construction" or "outdoor structures," the campaign targeted specific phrases like "custom tiki hut builders Florida" that indicated a buyer ready to hire, not a browser gathering ideas.